 Of all the thoughts, images, impressions of this day, what lingers is water.
-What it is to experience fresh, clear, clean, life-giving water after a history of not even knowing what that is.
-Never seeing, as many Wolof people of Senegal don't, the pure essence of the thing when it's right beneath the ground, available with the proper equipment, because all they've ever known is a facsimile, muddy and full of twigs and ugly in looks and taste.
-Yes, Water--it makes me cry to see again, when I close my eyes:
+What it is to experience fresh, clear, clean, life-giving water after a history of not knowing what that is.
+Never knowing, as many Wolof people of Senegal don't, the essence of the thing when it's right beneath the ground, available with the proper equipment.
+Water--it makes me cry to see again, when I close my eyes:

 And I write of it with tears and hunger--the Wolof people of Senegal, the least and the poorest in this world, who have scrambled their whole lives in pursuit of water and sustenance.
 What could I learn from them?
 I want to sit in their doorway with them, Lord, I want to be taught of the world by them.
 I want to see what the world looks like through their eyes, hear who you might be to them.
 My heart is breaking and full all at once, and I think of water.